NextCenturyCorporation/neon-dash/docker/README.md

 #### Execute the build

-Once you have updated all the build arguments with your appropriate values, execute the script with `./build.sh`
+Once you have updated all the build arguments with your appropriate values, execute the script with `./build.sh` If you have any issues during the build, please refer to the [Known](#Known-issues) section.

 ## Starting the container